eliotwycoff/zkp-chaum-pedersen/README.md

 # Authentication Via Zero-Knowledge Proofs
 This project is a **work-in-progress** demo of how authentication can be performed using a custom implementation of the Chaum-Pedersen Zero-Knowledge Proof protocol.
+Credit for the idea is due to Guido Giuntoli and his Udemy course on [ZKPs in Rust](https://www.udemy.com/course/zero-knowledge-proofs-in-rust/).

 ## Getting Started